 Why Not Form An LLC?

-Smart business owners must reduce their personal liability.
+Intelligent business owners must reduce their liability.
 Many people who run businesses as private enterprises have little previous business experience.
 A sole proprietor or partner would reduce their exposure to future lawsuits and bankruptcy by forming a Limited Liability Corporation.
 Owners incorporating their business help inoculate themselves from many risks.